 Using Community Interactions to Teach Terms

-Let's take a look at how to teach a concept like mutualism.
-Keep in mind, this isn't the only way to teach mutualism.
-Instead, its an example of how to teach this concept, and the term through exploration.
+Let’s take a look at how to teach a concept like mutualism.
+Instead, it’s an example of how to teach this concept, and the term through exploration.

 Provide your students with interactions within an ecological community.
-It's important that these are straight forward interaction.
+It’s important that these are straightforward interactions.
 For example, the lion kills and eats the zebra.
 Or, bees collect nectar from flowers and spread pollen from flower to flower as they go.
 Be careful not to state who benefits who is helped or harmed from the interaction.

 Students take the stack of cards and sort them by identifying patterns.
 (This is also a great way to include a Crosscutting Concept!)
 Through this card sort activity, they develop an idea about the concept of mutualism and other community relationships.

 After students understand this concept, then you can give them the terms to describe these relationships.

 Once students understand the concept behind the term, its okay to pull in those more traditional vocabulary lessons.
 For example, allow students to see the term in a reading assignment.
 Or, use the Frayer Model to emphasize the meaning of the term.